-Step 1 This WA award summary applies to businesses in the state industrial relations Is the business in the state system.
-The state system covers businesses (and their employees) that operate as: system? ✓ sole traders ✓ unincorporated partnerships ✓ unincorporated trust arrangements incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit Which system of employment law applies.
+Step 1 This WA award summary applies to businesses in the state industrial relations Is the business in the system.
+The state system covers businesses (and their employees) that operate as: state system? ✓ sole traders unincorporated partnerships unincorporated trust arrangements incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses and organisations in the national 'fair work' industrial relations system which operate as: Pty Ltd businesses that are trading or financial corporations incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit Which system of employment law applies.
 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au